 - An 18.0 percent increase in enrollment over five years for a campus in the Midwest.
 During this time the academic profile of the institution steadily increased, and average net revenue per student rose 15.3 percent.

-- A healthy 9.1 percent increase in fall 2014 for a campus on the East Coast.
+- A healthy 9.1 percent increase in a single fall season for a campus on the East Coast.
 This was the fifth year in a row this institution hit its enrollment and net revenue targets.

 - Stopping a three-year decline in enrollment and helping this same campus increase its average net tuition revenue by 17.9 percent.